 Property Taxes, Purchase Fees and Stamp Duty in France

-Our comprehensive specialist French property website is packed with expert advice and money saving tips.
-But one of the questions that keeps coming up is the subject of taxes and purchasing fees.
-That’s why the team got together to produce this small article which is aimed at shedding some light on what the different property taxes and fees are when buying a property in France.
+Our comprehensive specialist French property website is packed with expert advice and money-saving tips.
+But one question that keeps coming up is taxes and purchase fees.
+That’s why the team got together to produce this short article, aimed at shedding some light on what the different property taxes and fees are when buying a property in beautiful France.

 The Buying Process in France

-About the property buying process in France; the system is different in France to what you are used to back home, but it’s very straight forward and safe as it is geared towards protecting the buyer.
+In France, the property buying process is different from what you are used to back home, but it’s very straightforward and safe, as it is geared towards protecting the buyer.
 The process starts once you’ve visited a property and made an offer on that dream property you’ve had your eyes on for such a long time.

-Once your offer has been accepted, the property will come off the market and the agent will liaise with you and the notaire.
-The compulsory searches are at the charge of the seller and are carried out at this stage.
-Note that structural surveys are not common practice in France, you’ll need to get one arranged at your expense if you want one.
+Once your offer has been accepted, the property will come off the market, and the agent will liaise with you and the notaire.
+The compulsory searches are at the seller’s charge and are carried out at this stage.
+Note that structural surveys are not common practice in France; you’ll need to get one arranged at your expense if you want one.

 French Property Taxes

 You would have been informed about (both) the property taxes and legal fees.
-There are two different taxes for property owners in France; the first one is the taxe FONCIERE (or land tax), the second one is the taxe d’HABITATION (council tax) which is provided for guidance only as it is means tested.
+There are two different taxes for property owners in France: the first is the taxe FONCIERE (or land tax), and the second is the taxe d’HABITATION (council tax), provided for guidance only as it is means-tested.

-The “taxe d’HABITATION” is paid by whoever lives in the property, if rented out it would be the responsibility of the tenants to pay, similar to council tax in the UK.
-The price, again, varies depending on the location of the property.
+The “taxe d’HABITATION” is paid by whoever lives in the property; if rented out, it would be the responsibility of the tenants to pay, similar to council tax in the UK.
+The price, again, varies depending on the property’s location.
 Towns are generally more expensive than villages, and properties in the countryside are also cheaper.

 Paying the Deposit

-The deposit is usually around 10% of the total amount, the balance is paid on completion to the notaire.
-From signing to completion, you can expect approx 3 months, this longer will typically be longer when finance/mortgage are required.
-It’s worth researching currency transfers and the options to secure the exact rate that you want to secure.
+The deposit is usually around 10% of the total amount; the balance is paid to the notaire on completion.
+From signing to the acte authentique and receiving the keys, you can expect approx 3 months; this longer will typically be longer when finance/mortgage are required.
+It’s worth researching currency transfers and the options to lock in the exact rate that you want to secure.

 Legal or Notaire Fees